ivoysey/agdademo/patter.md

 we can fix the first complaint by using Agda's notion of _mixfix_
-identifiers: whenever `_` appears in any identifier, it stands for the next curried argument read in left to right order. so we can rewrite the type of lists as
+identifiers: whenever `_` appears in any identifier, it stands for the next argument read off the type in left to right order. so we rewrite the type of lists to

 ```agda
   data List (A : Set) : Set where